borgmatic-collective/borgmatic/docs/reference/configuration/credentials/keepassxc.md

 ### YubiKey

+<span class="minilink minilink-addedin">New in version 2.0.0</span>KeePassXC
-KeePassXC also supports unlocking a database with the help of [a YubiKey](https://keepassxc.org/docs/#faq-yubikey-2fa).
+also supports unlocking a database with the help of [a YubiKey](https://keepassxc.org/docs/#faq-yubikey-2fa).
 To configure borgmatic for that, use the `yubikey` option: